csebooks/web-essentials/content.en/web-development-fundamentals/html/container.md

 weight: 5
 ---

-> In HTML, a **container** is an element that acts as a wrapper for grouping and organizing content on a web page.
+> In HTML, a **container** is a composite element that acts as a wrapper for grouping and organizing content on a web page.
 Containers are commonly used to structure the layout, style elements collectively, or apply specific behaviors to a group of elements.

 ---